newaetech/chipjabber-basicbbi/basicbbiv1/README.md

 `J1` can be sub'd with any header that you can solder, or even just wire.

-The other parts are very generic:
+The other parts are very generic, I didn't have part numbers for them:

 ```
 1, 100n 0603 [Generic]